Using a Spacer Children’s Asthma Service Information Leaflet

 Remember

-• Only put one puff of medicine into the spacer at a time – more than one puff, the droplets of spray stick together and coat the sides of the spacer, so your child gets less medicine
+Only put one puff of medicine into the spacer at a time.
+When you use more than one puff, the droplets of spray stick together and coat the sides of the spacer.
+This means your child gets less medicine.

-• If you are having problems getting your child to use the spacer – see your nurse for help and friendly advice.
+If you are having trouble getting your child to use the spacer, see your nurse for help and friendly advice.

 Children’s Asthma Nursing Service